clemsonciti/palmetto-documentation/pages/documentation/software_index.md

 ## Software with graphical applications

 See [this]({{site.baseurl}}/userguide_howto_run_graphical_applications.html) section
-of the User's Guide on how to check license usage.
+of the User's Guide on how to use software with graphical user interface (GUI).

 ## Installing your own software